ptsteadman/notebook/essays/gray-man-style.md

 ---

-When I talk about the gray man concept with my friends, many of them immediately say something along the lines of: "so this is normcore for preppers/racists/republicans".
+When I talk about the gray man concept with my friends, many of them immediately say something like: "so this is normcore for preppers/racists/republicans".
 And it's true: the concept of gray man is similar to the concept of normcore as it was originally defined by K-HOLE in 2013.[1]
 Normcore differs from gray man in one key respect: motivation.
 K-HOLE says that normcore is "a path to a more peaceful life", through the realization that "adaptability leads to belonging and connection".
 Some stated motivations behind gray man include "keeping your preps", "avoiding kinetic confrontation", and "[staving] the impending onslaught of self-appointed have-nots".

 The concept of normcore as proposed by K-HOLE is quite different from normcore as it has been implemented in culture.
 Normcore has a become an immediately